mitdbg/fastdeepnets/journal.md

 - [ ] Read litterature about Mixture models:
   - [x] [Wikipedia](https://en.wikipedia.org/wiki/Mixture_model)
   - [ ] Find books/lecture notes
-- [ ] Try to implement an algorithm that separate the two components of the distribution
+- [ ] Try to implement an algorithm that separate the two components of the distributio
+  - The idea seems to be good, but it is extremely hard to fit the model.
 - [ ] Interpret and conclude